sessionm/ios-smp-example/README.md

 - Change the Push sample app's bundle ID to match your app's bundle ID.
 - Update the Push sample app's signing requirements to use your Apple Developer credentials.
 - Ensure the Push Notifications entitlement is added to the Push.entitlements file.
-- Edit the APP_ID and SERVER_URL constants in AppDelegate.swift to match the API key given to your property and your environment's server URL.
+- Edit the SessionMAPIKey and SessionMServerURL key values in Info.plist to match the API key given to your property and your environment's server URL.
 - Edit the names of the behaviors that are logged in the logActionForType method in PushViewController.swift to match your behavior names.
 - Open the app and disable the "Test With Local Notifications" switch.
 - Click on one of the test buttons.